-We thank the anonymous reviewers for their feedback.
-We thank Richard Peng [Pen23] for clarifying the dependence in Proposition 8.1 on δ and U .
+We thank Richard Peng [Pen23] for clarifying the dependence in Proposition 39 on δ and U .
 We thank the authors of [CKPPRSV17] for helpful discussions.
 Sushant Sachdeva's research is supported by an Natural Sciences and Engineering Research Council of Canada (NSERC) Discovery Grant RGPIN-2018-06398, an Ontario Early Researcher Award (ERA) ER21-16-283, and a Sloan Research Fellowship.
 Aaron Sidford was supported in part by a Microsoft Research Faculty Fellowship, NSF CAREER Grant CCF-1844855, NSF Grant CCF-1955039, and a PayPal research award.
 Part of this work was conducted while authors were visiting the Simons Institute for the Theory of Computing Fall 2023 Program Data Structures and Optimization for Fast Algorithms.
 The authors are grateful to the Simons Institute for its support.